 Behavior of the RollCall system (at each basestation) is characterized by the performance of its detection algorithms.
 Specifically, we considered three detection strategies: the correlation scheme with first and second order derivatives and the SIC scheme.
-For each detection strategy, we measured its tag error rate, i.e. the ratio of the number of tags that were not detected to the total number of tags in that particular reader's range.
-Using the simulations, we model a low interference retail store environment, where tags are located on a plane (like a glass pane on tables), and the basestation grid is located in a plane above the tag plane.
+The metric used is tag error rate, i.e. the ratio of the number of tags that were not detected to the total number of tags in that particular reader's range.
+We model a low interference retail store environment, where tags are located on a plane, and the basestation grid is located in a plane above the tag plane.